top of page

 NewBlackBear3.png

-They can outrun Florida Man to a box of doughnuts
+They can outrun Florida Man to a doughnut

 NewBlackBear8.png

-45% of their original range to explore.
+Thanks to human development, they now have access to only about 45% of their original range.
 Making life hard and dangerous for modern day Florida bears.

 NewBlackBear5.png